Learning how to give others our full attention can enhance our communication and leadership.

-E.g. “Could you tell me some more about…?”; “It’s clear that the current situation is intolerable for you.
-What changes would you like to see?”
+“Could you tell me some more about…?”; “It’s clear that the current situation is intolerable for you.
+Where would you like to see changes made?”

 Building on the speaker’s proposal with thoughts of our own, while taking care not to hijack the original idea, is important too.
-A simple way of doing this is to highlight the aspects we like and then share associated ideas or facts.
+A simple way of doing this is to highlight the aspects we like with an acknowledging phrase (such as “That’s a great point!”) and then share associated ideas or facts.
+For example:

 Summarising clarifies and reinforces the message for both listener and speaker.
-It finishes off one subject, creating the opportunity to move on to another and gives the speaker the chance to correct us if we summarise inaccurately.
+It finishes off one subject, creating the opportunity to move on to another and giving the speaker the chance to correct us if we summarise inaccurately.
+For example:

-E.g. “So let’s recap what has been said and agreed”; “Ok, let me note down the key points we’ve discussed.”
+“So, let’s recap what has been said and agreed.”; “Ok, let me note down the key points we’ve discussed.”

 It may be appropriate to do this after each defined topic, especially when a decision has been taken.
-However, it is sometimes preferable to save the summarising to the very end of the discussion, going over the notes to collate what has been said and agreed.
+However, it’s sometimes preferable to save the summarising to the very end of the discussion, going over any notes to collate what has been said and agreed.

 Barriers to good listening

-To open the gateway, we need to listen with understanding; something which, Rogers argues, requires us to consider the idea expressed and the other person’s attitude from their point of view.
-This gives us a sense how it feels to that person and and enables us to understand their frame of reference regarding the subject being discussed.
+To open the gateway, we need to listen with understanding – something which, Rogers argues, requires us to consider the idea expressed and the other person’s attitude from their point of view.
+This gives us a sense of how it feels to that person and enables us to understand their frame of reference regarding the subject being discussed.

 It was actually Rogers, along with his colleague Richard Farson, who coined the term “active listening” in their 1957 paper of the same name.
 They suggested that listening actively could make people “more emotionally mature, more open to their experiences, less defensive, more democratic, and less authoritarian”.

 For Rogers, the potential of active listening was unbounded.
-He posited the prospect of better relationships between labour and management – and even between countries on opposite sides of a conflict, were they only to listen as well as learn.
+He posited the prospect of better relationships between workers and bosses – and even between countries on opposite sides of a conflict – were they only to listen and learn.

 Roethlisberger, on the other hand, notes that given our many differences in background, experience and motivation, it may seem “extraordinary that any two people can ever understand each other”, especially in the context of boss/team member relationships.
 To counter, he offers two schools of thought: